CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 include personnel in a restaurant and customers.
 The users would get their required information faster and easier than before.
 ## Summary of CRC Model
+We designed the CRC model according to its description and functionality.
+We decided that entities in the clean architecture, which are objects that embodies a small set of Critical Business Rules operating on Critical Business Data, includes User(an abstract class that is the superclass for Customer, Manager and Staff), Staff(a superclass for ServingStaff, InventoryStaff, DeliveryStaff, Kitchen, ), Order, Dish, DishList,  RestaurantInfo, Inventory(which is an abstract class and superclass for Product and Material), Product(which is an abstract class and superclass for Alcohol, SemiFinished, and SoftDrink), SoftDrink, Alcohol, SemiFinished, Material(which is an abstract class and superclass for Meat,Seafood,Seasoner,VegeFruit,Grain,DairySoy), Meat, Seafood, Seasoner, Vegefruit, Grain and DairySoy.
+We decided that use cases in the clean architecture, which is a description of the way that an automated system affect Entities, includes InventoryList, Review, OrderHistory, PlaceOrderQueue, Kitchen, DeliveryStaff, ServingStaff, InventoryStaff, Manager and Customer.
+We labeled the inheritance relationships between classes and their collaboration and responsibilities, and whether they are abstract.
+We modified our CRC model several times during coding to fit our program.

 ## Summary of Scenario Walk-through
 A dine-in customer ordered dishes and some dishes cannot be made because of lacking ingredients and the cookable dishes were served after finish.